A few personal hardware recommendations and lessons learned.

 USB 3.0 expansion cards

-Don’t by anything with a VIA host controller.
 Especially cheap chinese expansion cards with a VL805.
 They are notoriously bad and cause to weird problems like machines waking up from suspend randomly, PCI bus hard freezes (read: total system failure) and general throughput and disconnection issues.
-Hub chips like the VL812 are fine in USB hubs though.
+Hub chips like the VL812 in USB hubs are fine though.

 Fresco Logic FL1100EX

 A newer and good working USB 3.0 host controller chip.

 Supports the full 5Gbit SS host controller bandwidth.
 No problems with various high bandwith cameras (esp. with Oculus CV1 hardware, which is extremely picky).
-Suspends fine, no electrical issues, uses MTT and has native support on both Linux and Windoze.
+Suspends fine, no electrical issues, supports Multiple Transaction Translation (MTT) which is needed by some hardware (e.g. Oculus Rift) and has native support on both Linux and Windoze.

 Known cards with this chip: